ErezWeiss1/Trending_Movies/README.md

 # Trending_Movies

-The goal of this project is to create web page containing the top 10 trending 4K/x265/HDR movies from the public torrent tracker rarbg.to, automating the task of finding a good movie to watch at the end of the day.
+<p>The goal of this project is to create web page containing the top 10 trending 4K/x265/HDR movies from the public torrent tracker rarbg.to, automating the task of finding a good movie to watch at the end of the day.</p>

 The raw data is gathered using the API: